 The purpose of this study is to determine whether the investigational drug rituximab is safe and effective in treating systemic lupus erythematosus (SLE) and lupus nephritis.
 Rituximab has been approved by the Federal Drug Administration (FDA) as an effective drug for the treatment of non-Hodgkin’s B-cell lymphoma (a cancer), and for certain patients with rheumatoid arthritis, but has not been approved for the treatment of SLE or lupus nephritis.

-Long term outcomes of children born to Systemic Lupus Erythematosus (SLE) patients
+Long term outcomes of children born to Systemic Lupus Erythematosus (SLE) patients (Enrollment Closed)

 The purpose of this study is to gather information about mothers with SLE and their children.
 The information gathered will be used to perform a review of the long-term outcomes of children born to mothers who have SLE so that better information can be provided to women with SLE who are planning pregnancy.